thelfer/tfel/docs/mfront/LinearSystemSolver.md

   out-of-tile search threshold.
 With `full_scan`, all the rows below the tile are scanned and the best corrected candidate wins.
 - `unroll_inner_loop`: expected values are either `true` or `false`.
-If `true`, loops indexing register tiles carry a forced-unroll pragma - the guard that keeps tiles in registers on GPU backends, where a rolled loop indexes the tile dynamically and demotes it to slow local memory.
-If `false`, no unroll pragma anywhere - faster compiles, GPU performance not guaranteed.
+If `true`, loops indexing register tiles carry a forced-unroll pragma, the guard that keeps tiles in registers on GPU backends, where a rolled loop indexes the tile dynamically and demotes it to slow local memory.
+If `false`, no unroll pragma anywhere, for faster compiles, GPU performance not guaranteed.
 - `out_of_tile_search_threshold`: acceptable-pivot threshold of the
   out-of-tile search.
 An in-tile pivot candidate whose magnitude reaches this value is accepted without looking outside the tile; below it, the